2010 Big Ten men's basketball tournament

 The 2010 Big Ten men's basketball tournament was played between March 11 through March 14 at Conseco Fieldhouse in Indianapolis, Indiana.
 It was the thirteenth annual Big Ten men's basketball tournament.
 The championship was won by Ohio State who defeated Minnesota in the championship game.
 As a result, Ohio State received the Big Ten's automatic bid to the NCAA tournament.
-The win marked Ohio State's third tournament championship (one prior championship has been vacated).
+The win marked Ohio State's second tournament championship (one prior championship has been vacated).

 Seeds

 All Big Ten schools played in the tournament.
 Teams were seeded by conference record, with a tiebreaker system used to seed teams with identical conference records.
 Seeding for the tournament was determined at the close of the regular conference season.
-The top five teams received a first round bye.
+The top five teams received a first-round bye.